optimisticben/op-replica/README.md

-# Optimism replica
+# Optimistic Ethereum Replica

-This project can be used to set up a local Optmism replica.
+This project lets you set up a local read-only replica to the Optimistic Ethereum chain (either the main one or the Kovan testnet).
+This is the only kind of replica that makes sense in this environment.
+[New transactions are submitted either to the sequencer

 ## About